-Additionally, the formula foresees a factor for rebound effects f{BEH} , as rebound effects occur where increased efficiency of a product or service lowers the cost of consumption and, as a result, more consumption of this product or service occurs (Maxwell et al., 2011).
-The research on rebound effects for the end-use types heating and cooling in a residential setting suggests a value between 10 and 30% (Sorrell et al., 2009; Maxwell et al., 2011; Buchanan et al., 2014).
+Additionally, the formula foresees a factor for rebound effects fBEH, as rebound effects occur where increased efficiency of a product or service lowers the cost of consumption and, as a result, more consumption of this product or service occurs (Maxwell et al., 2011).
+The literature on rebound effects does not treat BACS as such but focuses on the end-use types.
+Although this seems to go against the nature of BACS, which are designed to enable optimal energy use of the building system, literature on rebound effects for the end-use types heating and cooling in a residential setting suggests a value between 10 and 30% (Sorrell et al., 2009; Maxwell et al., 2011; Buchanan et al., 2014).
 The indicative value taken up in the table above here, therefore amounts to 80%, reflecting a rebound effect or decreased impact on energy savings of 20%.
 It is recommended to use this indicative value in case of savings estimations for the upgrade of BACS of the end-uses heating and cooling in residential buildings.
+Overall, it is important that BACS are properly designed, installed, commissioned and maintained.

-With respect to the baseline, it will be necessary to map the distribution of BACS classes in the building stock BAC{before,x}.
+With respect to the baseline, it will be necessary to map the distribution of BACS classes in the building stock BACbefore,x.
 The Ecodesign preparatory study (Van Tichelen et al., 2020) has developed indicative values on the EU-level, which have been taken up in Table 16.
 An important side note in this respect consists of the expected impact from the recast energy performance in buildings directive (EPBD) on the baseline of BACS.
 New provisions in Articles 14 and 15 lay out mandatory requirements for the installation and retrofit of BACS in non-residential buildings (existing and new) with effective rated output of over 290 kW.
 By 2025 these buildings must have BACS installed, which comply with the requirements.
 As a first order estimate, the BACS capabilities of Art.
 14 and 15 could correspond to class B as defined in EN 15232, which has possible ramifications for the baseline as it would imply that only savings that exceed those requirements, could be counted in frame of Article 7 of the EED.
 Of course, this is also dependent on the national context.

-BAC factors per BACS class are stipulated in the Siemens study of EN 15232 (Siemens, 2018).
+BAC factors per BACS class are stipulated in the standard EN 15232 (CEN, 2017).
 BAC factors, which are the result of reference calculations on the level of building types, exist on an aggregated level of end-use (thermal energy or electrical energy) and on a more detailed level of end-use, for heating, cooling, domestic hot water, ventilation and lighting.
 They are provided for both residential building types, consisting of Single Family Homes (SFH), Multi Family Homes (MFH), and non-residential building types, comprising offices, wholesale and retail, education, hospitals and healthcare, hotels, restaurants and other.
 The BAC factors for aggregated and detailed types of end-use are included in section 3.3.
 The following assumptions were made: